 The Che Guevara Mausoleum in Santa Clara was originally designed to be a monument to the revolutionary hero.
 However, the structure became his final resting place after his remains were recovered in Bolivia in 2007.
 They were found in an unmarked grave next to an isolated runway.

 In addition to the imposing statue of Che Guevara and the mausoleum, there is a museum dedicated to his life and achievements in shaping modern Cuba.
 Whether or not you agree with his politics, it is a deeply enriching and interesting experience.

 The Napoleon Museum in Havana is an unlikely place to find an impressive collection of French art and antiquities.
 However, the museum’s focus on the French Revolution and people rising up against unjust leadership aligns with the ideals of the Cuban Revolution.

 One of the museum’s most prized exhibits is the actual death mask of Napoleon Bonaparte.

 The Presidio Modelo, or model prison, was intended to be a replicated prison design.
 This now-abandoned prison once held Fidel Castro, who was imprisoned for political insurgency from 1953 to 1955.

 Exploring the empty buildings is a strange but moving experience.
 It’s a truly unique museum.

 An Odd and Charming Gem: Artecorte, Casa Museo de la Barbería

-The last museum on our list is kind of a weird idea for a museum, in the most wonderful way.
-The Callejón de los Peluqueros in Havana’s Old Town is known as hairdresser’s alley, which is not all that original when you consider that there are a fair few places on the street at which you can have your hair seen to.
+The last museum on our list is kind of a weird idea for a museum, but in the most wonderful way.
+The Callejón de los Peluqueros in Havana’s Old Town is known as hairdresser’s alley.
+This being because there are a fair few places on the street at which you can get your haircut.
 You’ll easily spot Artecorte, which is both a hair salon and a museum to the very art of cutting hair.
 It’s an odd place in many ways, although it’s utterly charming.